Tala Motazedi named 2024 PEN Writer-in-Residence at George Brown College

-Tala Motazedi, a screenwriter and novelist from Iran, has been chosen as the 2024 PEN Writer-in-Residence at George Brown College.
-She is the first screenwriter and first playwright to receive the residency.
+Tala Motazedi, a queer screenwriter and novelist from Iran, has been chosen as the 2024 PEN Writer-in-Residence at George Brown College.
+She is the first screenwriter and second playwright ever to receive the residency.

-Her work at the College began in September.
-As part of her residency, Tala has been visiting classrooms across campus, acting as a guest speaker.
+Her residency at the college began in September 2024.
+Since then, Motazedi has been actively engaging with the College community by visiting classrooms as a guest speaker.
 Now halfway through her residency, she will continue this work until April 2025.

-Just over a year ago, Tala was forced to flee Iran due to political and personal persecution tied to her identity and work.
-Censorship in Iran was difficult to navigate as a screenwriter, where films face bans and artists fear arrest.
-When Women Life Freedom protests broke out in 2022, a spirited Motazedi stood with protestors and refused to comply with hijab mandates.
+When Women Life Freedom protests broke out in 2022, Motazedi stood in solidarity with the movement, refusing to comply with hijab mandates.
 For this, her 2021 film Orca was banned, and all those involved in the film were threatened, including Motazedi, who found herself banned from working.
+Facing further political and personal persecution tied to her identity and work, she fled Iran for Canada in 2023.

-This year marks an incredible anniversary for the George Brown PEN Writer-in-Residence program, which has provided opportunity for over 20 years.
+This year also marks an incredible anniversary for the PEN Writer-in-Residence program at George Brown College, which has been providing opportunities for exiled writers for over 20 years.
 Since 2004, George Brown has partnered with PEN Canada to invite exiled writers into the College to discuss freedom of expression, human rights, and the importance of democracy.
 By sharing their stories, the Writer-in-Residence engages with the George Brown community and contributes to the College’s goals of inclusion and support for Canadian newcomers.

 To-date, the George Brown residency has provided opportunity to 18 exiled writers who emigrated to Canada from 11 countries.
-Their life stories are as diverse as they are triumphant, as they all fled either persecution, violence or a threat to their lives in their homeland.
-Former residents include Shams Erfan, Aaron Berhane, Ava Homa, and Luis Horacio Nájera.
+Their life stories are as diverse as they are triumphant: each fled persecution, violence or a threat to their lives in their homeland.
+Previous residents include Shams Erfan, Aaron Berhane, Ava Homa, and Luis Horacio Nájera.

-“When we talk about diversity in Canada, we have to mention George Brown College,” Tala says.
+“When we talk about diversity in Canada, we have to mention George Brown College,” Motazedi says, speaking of the connections she has made through her residency.
 “As a writer, it’s a great opportunity for me to meet people from different cultures.
 Nowadays, I have friends from Turkey and Syria, and I’ve learned a lot from them.”

-Currently, Tala is working on a novel that examines themes of race, resilience, discrimination, and queer life during World War II, blending historical depth with supernatural elements rooted in cultural folklore.
-“This project draws from my personal experiences in Iran, where fear forced me to hide my true self for many years,” she says, speaking of her identity as a queer woman.
+Currently, Motazedi is working on a novel that examines themes of race, resilience, discrimination, and queer life during World War II, blending historical depth with supernatural elements rooted in cultural folklore.
+“This project draws from my personal experiences in Iran, where fear forced me to hide my true self for many years,” she says, speaking of her identity as a queer woman, something she feels free and proud to be in Canada.
 “Now, in this newfound freedom, I am exploring the suppressed aspects of my identity and reflecting on how life under an oppressive government caused me to lose sight of who I truly was.”

 About George Brown College